TomfromBerlin/zsh-cmd-time/README.md

 ![sleep_3](https://user-images.githubusercontent.com/123265893/228374769-375d2628-f7c4-443a-969f-3ed9ad21537c.png)

-As mentioned before `REPORTTIME` has been set to `REPORTTIME=3`, but `sleep` don't consume any CPU time.
+As mentioned before `REPORTTIME` has been set to `REPORTTIME=3`, but `sleep` does not consume any CPU time.
 However, `REPORTTIME` does not recognize such idle commands and here `zsh-cmd-time` comes into play.
-As you can see, the right prompt shows the execution time regardless of whether CPU time was consumed or not and this is `zsh-cmd-time` at work.
+As you can see, the right prompt shows the execution time regardless of whether CPU time was consumed or not and this is the plugin at work.

 So if you want to monitor CPU-consuming commands only, you should use `REPORTTIME` instead of this plugin.